About the Cambridge Drawing Society

 The Society's membership is made up of both amateur and professional artists.
 Past members include Gwen Raverat, Cecil Beaton, Ronald Searle and Peter Graham, a current Vice-President of the Royal Institute of Oil Painters, and others for whom the Society provided a stepping-stone to a distinguished artistic career.
 The Society motto “Draw a line every day” (Nulla dies sine linea in Latin) is taken from Apelles who is said to have hidden behind his pictures to eavesdrop on criticism.

 Any artist living within a 30-mile radius of Great St Mary’s, Cambridge is eligible for membership.
-Each year the Spring exhibition provides the opportunity for new candidates to apply by submitting four recent original works, all of which must be for sale.
+The annual Spring exhibition provides an opportunity for new candidates to apply by submitting four recent original works, all of which must be for sale.
 The Selection Committee considers the entries and successful candidates will be eligible, thereafter, to participate in all Society exhibitions and other activities provided they maintain regular payment of an annual subscription and remain resident in the region.

-Friends of the Society may not exhibit or vote but they are welcomed at all other activities, such as lectures, demonstrations and sketching groups.
+Friends of the Society are invited to activities such as lectures, demonstrations and sketching groups.
 Friends will also receive an invitation to an exclusive Private View of every Society exhibition.
+However Friends may not exhibit or vote.
 The annual subscription for Friends is £12 and a cheque, payable to the Cambridge Drawing Society, should be forwarded to the Secretary.
 Friends may join at any time.